 Hero’s Journey Examples

-But, because this concept was built upon the foundations of major mythologies, it’s prevalent in Beowulf, the Odyssey, It's truly a "tale as old as time."
+The monomyth is practically ubiquitous in Hollywood.
+As you’ve read earlier, Harry Potter, Star Wars, Lord of the Rings, and Citizen Kane all follow the Hero’s Journey.
+But, because this concept was built upon the foundations of major mythologies, it's truly a "tale as old as time."

 The Hero's Journey is a concept innate to being human.

-Using a hero’s journey worksheet can help you create a well-structured outline or treatment, which is a valuable tool for creating a strong first draft.
+Using a Hero’s Journey worksheet can help you write a treatment or create a well-structured outline, which is a valuable tool for creating a strong first draft.

 By putting in the 17 steps of the Hero’s Journey before building the outline, you can ensure that the writing process will flow smoothly and efficiently.
 Let us know in the comments how the monomyth has helped you craft a story that escalates with every beat to an exciting climax.